Plant strategies: Tilman’s R* Rule

 G. David Tilman developed the R* rule in support of resource competition theory.
 Theoretically, a plant species growing in monoculture, and utilizing a single limiting resource, will deplete the resource until reaching an equilibrium level where growth and losses are balanced.
-The concentration of the resource at the equilibrium level is termed R*; this is the minimum concentration at which the plant is able to persist in the environment.
+The concentration of the resource at the equilibrium level is termed R*; This is the minimum concentration at which the plant is able to persist in the environment.
 Population growth is indicated by values greater than the R*.
 Conversely, population decline is associated with values lower than the R*.
 If two species are competing for the same limiting resource, the superior competitor will have the lowest R* value for that resource.
 This will eventually lead to the displacement of the inferior competitor, regardless of initial plant densities.
 Displacement rate depends on the magnitude of the difference in R*.
 Greater differences lead to a faster exclusion.
 Every plant species differs in R* values due to differences in plant morphology and physiology.
 The realized R* level is dependent on physical factors that vary by habitat, such as temperature, pH, and humidity.

 Westoby’s L-H-S Strategy

 In 1998, Mark Westoby proposed a plant ecology strategy scheme (PESS) to explain species distributions based on traits.
-The dynamic model incorporated a three axes trade-off among specific leaf area (SLA), canopy height at maturity, and seed mass.
+The dynamic model incorporated a three axis trade-off among specific leaf area (SLA), canopy height at maturity, and seed mass.
 SLA is defined as the area per unit dry mass of mature leaves, developed in the fullest natural light of the species.
 These traits were selected for incorporation because of their trade-off functionality.
 Resource allocation to one trait is only possible by diverting resources from the others.
 Similarly to Grime's C-S-R triangle, each gradient represents different strategic responses to the environment; variation in disturbance adaptation is represented by canopy height and seed mass (Grime's R-axis), whereas SLA reflects variation in growth in response to stress (Grime's C-S axis).
 The L-H-S strategy avoids the assumption that high disturbance, high stress environments lack viable plant strategies, unlike Grime's model.
 However, Westoby's model is at a disadvantage when predicting potential variation in plant strategies since the axes only include single variables, compared to Grime's multivariable axes.

 r/K Selection

 This linear model, first introduced by MacArthur and Wilson (1967), has been commonly applied to both plants and animals to describe reproductive strategies.
 Representing opposing extremes of a continuum, r-species commit all energy into maximizing seed production with minimal input to individual propagules, whereas K-species allocate energy into a few, highly fit individuals; this is a spectrum of quantity versus quality.
-The model assumes that perfect r-species function under competitive-free environments with no density effects and K-species under maximum competitive and density saturation.
+The model assumes that perfect r-species function under competition-free environments with no density effects and K-species under maximum competitive and density saturation.
 Most species are categorized as intermediates between both extremes.